pr0xh4ck/infosec-tips/Miscellaneous.md

 - [assessment-mindset](https://github.com/dsopas/assessment-mindset) - Security Mindmap that could be useful for the infosec community when doing pentest, bug bounty or red-team assessments.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [Awesome-WAF](https://github.com/0xInfection/Awesome-WAF) - 🔥 Everything about web-application firewalls (WAF).
+- [awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.